$0.78

 3: WHAT'S THE DIFFERENCE BETWEEN SPOT PRINTING AND PROCESS PRINTING?

-Understanding the difference between spot and process is incredibly important in setting color expectations from design intention to production and when transitioning from a computer screen to the printing press.
-Solid color printing, also known as spot or offset, uses ink mixed to a precise formulation, resulting in more precise colors and allowing for bold, vibrant colors.Alternatively, process printing is a method of printing colors using Cyan, Magenta, Yellow and Black (CMYK).
+Understanding the difference between spot and process printing is incredibly important in setting colour expectations from design intention to production and when transitioning from a computer screen to the printing press.
+Solid colour printing, also known as spot or offset, uses ink mixed to a precise formulation, resulting in more precise colours and allowing for bold, vibrant colors.Alternatively, process printing is a method of printing colors using Cyan, Magenta, Yellow and Black (CMYK).
 In Extended Gamut printing, another form of process printing, Orange, Green, and Violet are added to the CMYK process to expand the color range.

 4: WHY SHOULD YOU UPDATE YOUR PANTONE GUIDES & BOOKS?